What will the cost be?

 Current vesting for the area is a road reserve.
 The Beeliar Wetlands Bill (2018) has passed in the lower house but still needs to pass through the upper house.
 This bill would make an amendment to the Metropolitan Region Scheme that would see part of the road reserve re-zoned to Parks and Recreation and incorporated into the Beeliar Regional Park.
 The future zoning of the remainder of the site is yet to be determined.

 What is the timing for the Rehabilitation Plan?

-The works relating to the Rehabilitation Management Plan have already commenced with activities like weed control, fire break installation, vegetation and fauna monitoring underway.
+The Rehabilitation Management Plan is a 10 year plan with works commencing in 2018.
+Activities like weed control, fire break installation, vegetation and fauna monitoring have been completed or are underway.